 - Air + Fire → Pitta Dosha corresponding to digestion, biotransformation of the digested food, and the factors responsible for our metabolism.
 The seats of Pitta are in the digestive system, skin, eyes, brain, lymph, liver, spleen and blood.
 The presence of Pitta is evident through our body temperature.
 Qualities – hotness, sharpness, lightness, liquidity, sourness, oiliness and fast-spreading nature.

-- Air + Space → Vata corresponding to movements of our body and inside our body.
+- Air + Space → Vata Dosha corresponding to movements of our body and inside our body.
 These include movements of the muscles, movement of food through our digestive tract and movement of the blood through the blood vessels.
 Qualities – dryness, roughness, coldness, mobility, clarity and astringent taste.

 Ayurvedic principles – Prakruti and Dosha

 Each person is born with a unique combination of these “Dosha” which decides their temperament or body type and is termed as “Prakruti”.
-Understanding of each person’s Prakruti for deciding their personal diet and exercise pattern, supplements and medicinal herbs, cleansing and rebuilding therapies that is right for them are among the chief methods, Ayurveda employs for the maintenance and restoration of health.
+Understanding of each person’s Prakruti for deciding their personal diet and exercise pattern, supplements and medicinal herbs, cleansing and rebuilding therapies that are right for them are among the chief methods, Ayurveda employs for the maintenance and restoration of health.

 Physical features of an individual can also be utilized to understand the Prakruti of the person, shown below:

 Every individual would have all three Doshas present in their most balanced state.
 However, the proportion of these Doshas varies from one individual to another making every person unique.